Dewolfe History, Family Crest & Coats of Arms

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Dewolfe family to immigrate North America:

-Dewolfe Settlers in the United States in the 19th Century
+Dewolfe Settlers in United States in the 19th Century

-Dewolfe Settlers in the United States in the 20th Century
+Dewolfe Settlers in United States in the 20th Century